joshschmelzle/lswifi/README.md

 Contributing
 ------------

 Want to contribute?
 Thanks!
 Please take a few moments to [read this](https://github.com/joshschmelzle/lswifi/blob/main/CONTRIBUTING.md).
+Checkout the [authors and credits here](AUTHORS.md).